Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-120

 She/ deliver/ very powerful speech

-1. She deliver a very powerful speech.
+1. She delivered a very powerful speech.

-2. She delivered very powerful speech.
+2. She delivered the very powerful speech.

-3. She delivered a very powerful speech.
+3. She deliver a very powerful speech.

-4. She delivered the very powerful speech.
+4. She delivered very powerful speech.

 Question 22